-Daryl is a director of the Australian Masters Corporate Bond Fund (AMCBF) Series and the Australian Masters Yield Fund 1 to 3 Limited.
+Daryl is a director of the Australian Masters Corporate Bond Fund Series and the Australian Masters Yield Fund 1 to 3.
 Daryl has worked previously for the International Monetary Fund, the Federal Treasury, Department of Finance and the Social Welfare Policy Secretariat.
 Daryl was also a member of the Fraser Government's Occupational Superannuation Task Force.

-- Daryl was appointed as non-executive director on 3 September 2009. - He beneficially holds 1,000 fully paid ordinary shares in the capital of the Company. - During the past three years, he has acted as either a non-executive director or a director of the responsible entity of the following Australian listed public entities: - Australian Masters Corporate Bond Fund No 4 Limited (since 2008, delisted 14 January 2013) - Australian Masters Yield Fund No 1 Limited (since 2010) - Australian Masters Yield Fund No 2 Limited (since 2010) - Australian Masters Yield Fund No 3 Limited (since 2011) - US Masters Residential Property Fund (since 2002 until 22 June 2015) - US Select Private Opportunities Fund (since 2002 until 23 April 2014).
+- Daryl was appointed as non-executive director on 22 September 2010. - He beneficially holds 2,000 fully paid ordinary shares in the capital of the Company. - During the past three years, he has acted as either a non-executive director or a director of the responsible entity of the following Australian listed public entities: - Asian Masters Fund Limited (since 2007 until 31 December 2010) - Australian Masters Corporate Bond Fund No 4 Limited (since 2008, delisted 14 January 2013) - Australian Masters Corporate Bond Fund No 5 Limited (since 2009) - Australian Masters Yield Fund No 2 Limited (since 2010) - Australian Masters Yield Fund No 3 Limited (since 2011) - US Masters Residential Property Fund (since 2011 until 22 June 2015) - US Select Private Opportunities Fund (since 2002 until 23 April 2014).